FhenixProtocol/cofhe.js/README.md

 await cofhejs.initialize({
   provider: userProvider,   // Implementation of AbstractAccount in `types.ts`
-  signer: userSigner,       // Implementation of AbstractSigner in `types.ts`
+  signer: userSigner,       // Implementation of AbstractSigner in `types.ts` })
-  projects: [...],          // List of projects that your user's permits must allow access to, eg "FHERC20" to read token balances.
-  contracts: [...]          // List of contract addresses that your user's permits must allow access to.
-})
 ```